Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Linear bandits with endogeneity:

+\end{theorem} For just-identified IVs, i.e. $d_{\bx} = d_{\bz} =d$, \ofuliv{} achieves regret of similar order under endogeneity as \oful{} achieves under exogeneity, i.e. $\widetilde{\bigO}(d \sqrt{T})$, and matches the lower bounds for linear bandits w.r.t. $d$ and $T$~\citep{lattimore2020bandit}.
+The proof details are in App.~\ref{app:ofuliv}.

-1. \textit{Incorporating unbounded outcomes.} We do not require bounded outcomes, $\bb^\top \bx\in[-1,1]$, as original OFUL~\citep{abbasi2011improved}.
-Similar to~\citep{ouhamma2021stochastic}, which removes this assumption for exoegeneous setting, our analysis works for unbounded outcomes reinstating that the bounded outcome assumption is not also needed under endogeneity.\\ 2. \textit{Two-stage OFUL-IV vs. one-stage OFUL under endogeneity.} An alternative proposal than using a two-stage approach for LBE is to reduce it to a one-level linear bandit, i.e. $y_t =(\bt\bb)^{\top} \bz_t+ \bb^\top \bep_t +\eta_t$.
+1. \textit{Handling unbounded outcomes.} We do not need bounded outcomes ($\bb^\top \bx\in[-1,1]$) as OFUL \citep{abbasi2011improved}.
+Similar to~\citep{ouhamma2021stochastic}, which removes this assumption for exoegeneity, our analysis works for unbounded outcomes showing that the bounded outcome assumption is not needed even under endogeneity.\\ 2. \textit{Two-stage OFUL-IV vs. one-stage OFUL under endogeneity.} An alternative proposal than using a two-stage approach for LBE is to reduce it to a one-level linear bandit, i.e. $y_t =(\bt\bb)^{\top} \bz_t+ \bb^\top \bep_t +\eta_t$.
 This leads to a composite unknown parameter $\bt\bb$, and a new sub-Gaussian noise with component-wise variance $\sigma_{new}^2 = 2(\|\bb\|_2^2 \sigma_{\bep}^2 + \sigma_{\eta}^2)$.
 Now, if we apply OFUL to this setup, we observe that the confidence bound around the new hidden parameter $\bt\bb$ is proportional to $\sigma_{new}$.
 Thus, the confidence interval blows up by $\|\bb\|_2$.
 Also, using this interval in Equation~\eqref{eq:optimism} requires us to know either $\|\bb\|_2^2$ or a tight upper bound on it.
 In real-life, we cannot assume access to such knowledge.
 Additionally, $\|\bb\|_2^2$ grows linearly with $d_{\bx}$.
 Thus, this approach can incur significantly higher regret for high-dimensional covariates.
 In contrast, \ofuliv{} does not require to know either $\|\bb\|_2$ or any bound on it.
 Additionally, the confidence interval of \ofuliv{} depends on $\sigma_{\eta}^2$, which is significantly smaller than $\sigma_{new}^2$.
 These observations demonstrate the benefit of using \ofuliv{} under endogeneity than \oful{} with a single-stage reduction.
+Single-stage reduction might be helpful if the confounding noise is covariate dependent but is independent of the unknown parameter~\citep{krishnamurthy2018semiparametric}.
+Numerical results in Fig.~\ref{fig:ofuliv_new_main} further validates this benefit of \ofuliv{} over an one-stage reduction.